-But lately you are distracted, almost bored.
+But lately, you are distracted, almost bored.
 It’s not that you don’t have lots of projects going on.
 You do.
 But that’s half the problem.

 And those opportunities have created distractions which leave you unfocused, drifting, and wondering when you can get back to what you love.
 Which is hard to do since all of these enticing opportunities keep presenting themselves.

 Only Do What Only You Can Do: You became passionate, and excellent, and sought-after, by focusing the bulk of your time on only doing what only you can do.

 Let’s take a few tips from choice expert, Sheena Iyengar, on how to bring some discipline to your decisions:

-Write down all of the things that you do in a given work week.
+Write down all of the things that you do in a given workweek.
 What is extraneous, redundant, or can be offloaded to someone more qualified?
 According to Sheena, it should be at least 50%, ideally 75%.

-Of what’s left on the list, ask yourself, “When I work on this task do I experience greater frustration or greater joy or reward to others upon accomplishing it?”
+Of what’s left on the list, ask yourself, “When I work on this task, do I experience greater frustration or greater joy or reward to others upon accomplishing it?”
 Of those items high in frustration, you want to 1. do quickly 2. offload, or 3. just stop doing.
 Because remember that tasks you find frustrating, someone else finds easy or rewarding.

 Finally, of what’s left in the high impact, high value, high reward, low frustration category, ask yourself, “Am I the most qualified person available to be doing this?”

-In this place you have found the intersection of skill, passion, and impact.
-In this place you love your work, learn quickly and deliver high value to the team around you.
-In this place you can recapture your mojo.
+In this place, you have found the intersection of skill, passion, and impact.
+In this place, you love your work, learn quickly and deliver high value to the team around you.
+In this place, you can recapture your mojo.